 The elevated nutrient recorded at Nagle Dam (Figure 7.12) is largely due to intensive agricultural activities undertaken in the catchment, including crocodile farming and feedlots.
-However, the low water level experienced in Albert Falls Dam, nutrients from the Howick area (predominantly from the Howick WWW) and internal sediment nutrient cycling, are also contributing to the higher nutrient concentration.
-The low water level has compromised the impoundment assimilative capacity.
+Additionally, nutrients from the Howick area (affecting Albert Falls Dam) and internal sediment nutrient cycling, are contributing to the higher nutrient concentration.
 The nutrient inputs have resulted in elevated algal numbers characterised by odour producing species.
-This has created challenges at the treatment process necessitating the use of advanced treatment chemicals.
+This has created challenges at the treatment process necessitating the use of advanced treatment chemicals thus increasing the treatment costs.